dotnet/csharplang/proposals/csharp-10.0/parameterless-struct-constructors.md

 Constructors cannot be `partial`.

 ### Executing field initializers
-Execution of struct instance field initializers matches execution of [class field initializers](https://github.com/dotnet/csharplang/blob/main/spec/classes.md#instance-variable-initializers) with **one qualifier**:
+Execution of struct instance field initializers matches execution of class field initializers ([§14.11.3](https://github.com/dotnet/csharpstandard/blob/draft-v6/standard/classes.md#14113-instance-variable-initializers)) with **one qualifier**:
 > When an instance constructor has no constructor initializer, **or when the constructor initializer `this()` represents the default parameterless constructor**, ... that constructor implicitly performs the initializations specified by the _variable_initializers_ of the instance fields ... .
 This corresponds to a sequence of assignments that are executed immediately upon entry to the constructor ... .
 The variable initializers are executed in the textual order in which they appear in the ... declaration.

 ### Definite assignment